MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/appcenter/preparations/index.md

 See [Windows Phone Dev Center](http://dev.windowsphone.com/en-us) to learn more about how to build and sign the Windows Phone mobile client application.

+#### Microsoft Windows 8: Building the project
+The Windows 8 Universal project is provided as a Visual Studio project located at **IBMApplicationCenterWindowsStore\AppCenterClientWindowsStore.csproj.**
+You must build the client project in Microsoft Visual Studio 2013 before you can distribute it.

+Building the project is a prerequisite to distributing it to your users, but the Windows 8 application is not intended to be deployed on Application Center for later distribution.

+To build the Windows 8 project:

+1. Open the Visual Studio project file called **IBMApplicationCenterWindowsStore\AppCenterClientWindowsStore.csproj** in Microsoft Visual Studio 2013.
+2. Perform a full build of the application.

+To distribute the mobile client to your Application Center users, you can later generate an installer that will install the generated executable (.exe) file and its dependent Dynamic-Link Library (.dll) files.
+Alternatively, you can provide these files without including them in an installer.

 ## Customizing features (for experts): Android, iOS, Windows Phone)
 You can customize features by editing a central property file and manipulating some other resources.